 Assistant Professor, CLUE+

 My research lies at the intersection of history, fashion and politics.
 For me, clothing practices and technologies are critical to the formation of individual and collective identities.
 My focus on the body (and its histories) considers design's role in shaping modes of citizenship, governance and public trust.
 A recurring theme in my work has been the political significance of uniform clothing, an embedded social practice critical to the development of policing, military and public service roles in the nineteenth and twentieth centuries.
 I have also researched distinctive clothing cultures arising from conflict and political imprisonment.
 My latest project investigates twentieth century developments in hydrophobic synthetic textiles that transformed expectations of leisure clothing.
 I am interested in cultural imaginaries of (dis)comfort and (in)security, how they enabled technology transfer from military to civilian settings and continue to direct energy and material flows in the fashion/apparel industry.
-This research highlights the complex relationship between politics, materials, fashion and bodies.
+This research highlights the complex relationship between politics, materials, weathering, fashion and bodies.

 My research has reached wider audiences through blogs (The Conversation, RTÉ Brainstorm), TV and radio interviews (BBC UK, ABC Australia) podcast interviews (New Books Podcast), articles (Selvedge Magazine, BBC History Magazine) and media communications (The Independent, The Guardian, The Wall Street Journal, BBC News, CNN, Middle East Eye, National Geographic).
 I have served as peer reviewer for various publishers and journals, including Critical Military Studies, Cultural History, Journal of Material Culture, Fashion Theory, Textile, International Journal of Fashion Studies and Technology & Culture.
 In addition, I co-edit the book series Palgrave Studies in Fashion and the Body and sit on the editorial board of the Journal of Design History.